tobek/laminae/notes.md

     + The Cicatrix (the scar of a healed wound e.g. on plant)
     + The Grip
     + The Knot
+    + The Kylix (broad greek cup, "elegant cup or vase for drinking", latin calix -> chalice)
     + The Macula (center of retina, keenest vision)
+    + The Pasture
     + The Premise
+    + The Reverie
     + The Swell (a thing in the Bloom)

 ## demonyms